 The already recalled Aichi Biodiversity Target 11 sets forth a distinction between 'protected areas', including marine protected areas, and 'other effective area-based conservation measures'.
-The same distinction is repeated in the proposed targets of the a.
+The same distinction is repeated in the proposed targets of the Post-2020 Global Biodiversity Framework.
+The difference between the two different, but concurring, concepts is becoming a fundamental aspect in the current trends in environmental policy and law.

+a.
 The notion of marine protected area